You can apply for a Carr Family Foundation Scholarship by following these instructions:

 At the bottom of the form you will need to upload these documents: FAFSA (financial aid), 2 letters of recommendations, your ACT score/report, and your high school transcript.

-Completed applications must be submitted to the Carr Family Foundation, either by filling out the application online or by mail (P.O.
-Box 445 / Burns, TN / 37029), by Friday, March 12, 2021.
-Finalist interviews will take place the week of March 29th, with the announcement of awards on or before April 15, 2021.
+Completed applications must be submitted to the Carr Family Foundation by filling out the application online by Friday, March 4, 2022.
+You can also email a pdf of the application to email@example.com.
+Finalist interviews will take place the week of April 11th, with the announcement of awards on or before April 29, 2022.

 Please provide us with letters of recommendation from two non-relatives.
 One must be from someone other than a teacher (for example, a supervisor at work or a coach).
 A letter of nomination for this scholarship from a teacher can serve as the other letter.